Introduction to Drop Servicing

 Given you might have both national and international clients as well as freelancers, you need to find flexible payment tools.

 For national payment, you can use popular eCommerce sites or mobile banking, etc. For international transactions, some of the hottest tools are PayPal, Worldpay, Sage pay, and so on.
+Although most platforms have now payments integrated so this should not be an issue.

-Look out for the payment tools that work for you, your clients, and freelancers.
+You just need to look out for the payment tools that work for you, your clients, and freelancers.

 Step #8: Market/advertise your services.